roberto-fernandino/petshop/README.md

-To run this aplication
+To run this aplication follow this step-guide.\
-1- I used conda so install conda in https://docs.conda.io/en/latest/ 2- Most of the dependecies bellow will come by default when starting a new enviroment 3- Make sure you're using python 3.11.4
+1- I used conda so install conda in https://docs.conda.io/en/latest/ \
+2- Most of the dependecies bellow will come by default when starting a new enviroment\
+3- Make sure you're using python 3.11.4\
-4- Downlad pillow, django, django-allauth and jazzmin.
+4- Downlad pillow, django, django-allauth and jazzmin.\
-5- Make sure to activate the env before executing any command 6- go to your ./manage.py directorie
+5- Make sure to activate the env before executing any command\
+6- go to your ./manage.py directorie\
-6- Run "python manage.py createsuperuser" to Create your superuser to acces admin panel 7- Run "python manage.py makemigrations"
+6- Run "python manage.py createsuperuser" to Create your superuser to acces admin panel\
+7- Run "python manage.py makemigrations"\
-8- Run "python manage.py migrate"
+8- Run "python manage.py migrate"\
-9- Run your server with "python manage.py "
+9- Run your server with "python manage.py "\
-10- The app now is running in a local server on your computer you can copy the default local ipv4 to see it in your browser "https://127.0.0.1:8000"
+10- The app now is running in a local server on your computer you can copy the default local ipv4 to see it in your browser "https://127.0.0.1:8000" \

 # Dependencies bellow aug/09/2023